phu0ngng/nccl/doc/source/api/comms.rst

 If keys are equal between ranks, then the rank in the original communicator will be used to order ranks.
 If the new communicator needs to have a special configuration, it can be passed as *config*, otherwise setting config to NULL will make the new communicator inherit the original communicator's configuration.
-When split, there should not be any outstanding NCCL opereations on the *comm*.
+When split, there should not be any outstanding NCCL operations on the *comm*.
 Otherwise, it might cause deadlock.